Why Should I Have a Family Physician?

-Studies show that treatment by Family Physicians results in quality of care equal to sub-specialty care, high patient satisfaction and more effective use of hospitals, testing, procedures, and technology.
+Studies show that treatment by family physicians results in a quality of care equal to sub-specialty care, high patient satisfaction, and more effective use of hospitals, testing, procedures, and technology.

 Our trained office staff of secretaries and medical assistants schedule patients approximately two weeks in advance.
-If there is a special need, make sure to alert our office staff.
+If there is a special need, make sure to alert our office staff immediately.
 We will make every effort to accommodate your request.
-Same day and late appointments are available on special request.
+Same day and late appointments are available upon special request for established patients.

 In case of emergency, call 911.
 A doctor is on call after office hours, during weekends, and on holidays.
 We ask that you limit these calls.

-Dr. Mohan works closely with the hospitalist at the local hospitals to provide continuation of care.
+Dr. Mohan works closely with the hospitalist at the local hospitals to provide continued of care.
 Soon after your discharge, you will need to follow up at the clinic.
-Please feel comfortable calling us if you need any help.
+Please feel free to call us if you need any help.

-Alternatively, the aforementioned forms can be printed out from your home and brought to the office on the day of your appointment.
+Alternatively, the aforementioned forms can be printed out at your home and brought to the office on the day of your appointment.
 Please don’t hesitate to call if you have any questions!